drunkleen/leenfetch/leenfetch.1.md

   Create default config files if missing.
 - `leenfetch --reinit`
   Delete and regenerate all config files.
+- `echo "Rustacean" | leenfetch`
+  Display system info with a piped ASCII logo generated from the input text.
+- `fortune | cowsay | leenfetch`
+  fortune generates a random quote. cowsay wraps it in a cow speech bubble (ASCII art). leenfetch takes piped input and displays it as an ASCII logo.

 ## ENVIRONMENT
 - **XDG_CONFIG_HOME**: Specifies the base directory for user-specific configuration files.
 Defaults to `~/.config` if not set.